28 min read

 Betterdata: Engineering Data Privacy with Generative AI

 Uzair Javaid, a Ph.D. with a passion for data privacy, co-founded Betterdata to tackle one of AI's most pressing challenges: protecting privacy while enabling innovation.
 In this edition of Thought Leaders in Tech, Uzair shares his journey, the inspiration behind Betterdata, and the lessons learnt in building a privacy-first AI company.
+If you're keen on learning how to start an AI company, read on.

 The Story